 Payment will be made bi-weekly at a rate of $30.00 per hour for up to 40 hours per week.
 CUAHSI will issue and file a 1099 for personal services rendered.
 Reimbursement for reasonable travel expenses for trips from the Washington, DC region to CUAHSI’s offices in Cambridge, MA will be made should such travel become necessary.
 Travel must adhere to CUAHSI travel policies.

 Gaby’s immediate supervisor will be Anthony Castronova.
-She will file a weekly report with Tony of hours worked.
+She will file a weekly report with Anthony of hours worked.

 CUAHSI: Consultant: